Choiceless Europe? Political legitimation in Britain and Spain during the financial and economic crisis

 Department of Politics and International Studies (POLIS), University of Cambridge

 In my research I analyse the varieties of political legitimation deployed by national governments to justify their policy choices during the financial crisis.
 In particular, I will present a comparative and in-depth examination of political discourses in Britain and Spain, two countries that experienced the financial crisis and a destabilising political backlash albeit in different form.
 The overarching question throughout my research is: how do governments legitimise policy choices when their autonomy to act is restricted?
 Methodologically, I combine several methods in a multi-stage research design.
 Theoretically, I aspire to explain some of the processes that may link constraints to policy choice with legitimation discourses as a way to improve our understanding of legitimacy crises that occur within democratic systems even beyond EU member states.

-Before joining the PLATO network, I worked in communications, advocacy, research and university program administration in different institutions (NGO, think-tank, and university).
+Before joining the PLATO network, I worked in communications, advocacy, research and university program administration in different institutions (NGO, think tank, and university).
 I have studied and lived in Spain, the UK and Argentina, and I serve as a Member of NED Foundation, an NGO in the field of health care with projects in Sub-Saharan Africa.
-PLATO brings together everything I enjoy most about academic life, so I look forward to enjoying it.
+PLATO brings together everything I enjoy most about academic life, and I am pleased to be part of it.
+Nationality: Spanish.

 - MA in International Relations, IE School of International Relations, IE University

 - Postgraduate training in social research techniques and data analysis, Centro de Investigaciones Sociológicas (CIS)

 - Five-year degree in Political Science and Public Administration, University of Valencia